Microsoft Teams for Remote Work

 Best Features to Help You While People are Working Remotely:

-Chat Channels - You can have conversations by certain topics and find the information you are looking for by searching these topics.
+You can have conversations about certain topics and find the information you are looking for by searching these topics.

 You can do work on the project while others are looking at the same project so you don't have variable documents floating around with different team members doing different parts and writing over one another's work each time they save the file.